-Applicable Law with regard to the German Forced Share
+Applicable Law concerning the German Forced Share

-However, in its judgment of June 29, 2022 (Case No. IV ZR 110/21), the Federal Court of Justice as upheld the decision of the Cologne Court of Appeal, which had held in its judgment of April 22, 2021, file no. 24 U 77/20, that English law regarding the compulsory portion is not applicable due to a violation of German public policy if a UK national (with the closest connection to England) with habitual residence in Germany elects British law to govern "succession as a whole" pursuant to Art.
+Pursuant to article 22(1), the testator may choose as the law to govern his "succession as a whole" the law of the country whose nationality he possesses at the time of making the choice or at the time of death.
+"Succession as a whole" also includes the forced heirship and claw-back rules.
+However, in its judgment of June 29, 2022 (Case No. IV ZR 110/21), the Federal Court of Justice as upheld the decision of the Cologne Court of Appeal, which had held in its judgment of April 22, 2021, file no. 24 U 77/20, that English law regarding the forced share is not applicable due to a violation of German public policy if a UK national (with the closest connection to England) with habitual residence in Germany elects British law to govern "succession as a whole" pursuant to Art.
 22 of the European Succession Regulation.
+The decision should not be understood in such a way that the testator can never avoid the German forced share by choosing the law of his citizenship, as the establishment of a violation of the German public policy always requires a case-by-case analysis and a "sufficient domestic connection".

 Nature of the German Forced Share